Death toll from earthquakes in Türkiye rises to 5,894: Vice president

 "We're facing one of the biggest disasters not only of the history of the republic but also of our geography and the world," said the Turkish president.

-Early Monday morning, a 7.7-magnitude earthquake struck Kahramanmaras, followed by a 7.6-magnitude quake about nine hours later, which rocked the region, affecting several other provinces including Adana, Adiyaman, Diyarbakir, Gaziantep, Hatay, Kilis, Malatya, Osmaniye and Sanliurfa.
+Early Monday morning, a 7.7-magnitude earthquake struck Kahramanmaraş, followed by a 7.6-magnitude quake about nine hours later, which rocked the region, affecting several other provinces including Adana, Adıyaman, Diyarbakır, Gaziantep, Hatay, Kilis, Malatya, Osmaniye and Şanlıurfa.

 The earthquake was also felt in several countries in the region including Lebanon and Syria.